shawn11ZX/RestExpress/README.md

   ObjectIdSerializer and JsonSerializationProcessor from https://github.com/RestExpress/RestExpress-Scaffold/tree/master/mongodb/src/main/java/com/strategicgains/restexpress/scaffold/mongodb/serialization for MongoDB-based projects.
 Or just the JsonSerializationProcessor from https://github.com/RestExpress/RestExpress-Scaffold/tree/master/minimal/src/main/java/com/strategicgains/restexpress/scaffold/minimal/serialization for a minimal project.
+* BREAKING CHANGE: Removed Chunking and compression settings.
+RestExpress does not support chunking/streaming uploads.
+So the setting were superfluous.
+The facility is still there to support streaming downloads, however, and these will be chunked as necessary.
+As compression is based on the Accept header, support is always provided--settings are superfluous.
+  NOTE: streaming downloads are not fully implemented yet.

 Release 0.8.2 - 19 Feb 2013
 ---------------------------------------------------------------------------------------------------